cloudogu/redmine/docs/development/Setup_Integrationtests_en.md

 # Setup for the integration tests

-This section describes the steps required to properly run the integration tests for Portainer.
+This section describes the steps required to properly run the integration tests for Redmine.

 ## Requirements

-* It is necessary to install the program `yarn
+* It is necessary to install the program `yarn`

 ## Configuration